 See our LUNA Users Guide to learn how to take full advantage of LUNA's advanced tools, including Media Groups, advanced searching, the LUNA Workspace, and exporting media as single files, zipped files, or to PowerPoint.

-The Visiting Artist Lecture Series collection consists of videorecorded public lectures and interviews dating back to 1987 from the Department of Art and Art History's Visiting Artist program.
+The Visiting Artist & Faculty Lectures/Interviews collection consists of videorecorded public lectures and interviews dating back to 1987 from the Department of Art and Art History's Visiting Artist program.
 Also includes talks by visiting lecturers and faculty from the department.
-Videos appear in reverse chronological order, with the most recent titles appearing first.
-For copyright reasons, the collection is limited to current students, faculty, and staff at CU Boulder IdentiKey login required (click on link at top of page).
-Note: Videos for this collection are being moved from the Visual Resources Teaching Collection during the winter of 2020/2021.
-Check there if you cannot find the video you are looking for.
-You may also contact the VRC for assistance.
+Videos in our collection appear in reverse chronological order, with the most recent titles appearing first.
+For permissions reasons, the collection is limited to current students, faculty, and staff at CU Boulder IdentiKey login required.

 The Visual Resources Teaching Collection includes materials digitized and licensed for courses and research.
-For copyright reasons, the collection is limited to current students, faculty, and staff at CU Boulder IdentiKey login required (click on link at top of page).
-Visiting Artist videos are available to all CU Boulder students, staff, and faculty.
-Note that videos are not available until the semester following an artist’s visit.
-There are two Visiting Artist video formats: recorded public lectures and an interview series called What Follows (produced intermittently over time; no longer in production as of fall 2017).
+For copyright reasons, the collection is limited to current students, faculty, and staff at CU Boulder IdentiKey login required.

 Art and Art History Images on Flickr